-As per the northern and southern sections, the cyclic variation in beach width observed at Narrowneck (middle panel) for the seven and a half year period August 2000 to July 2007 is of the order of \pm 20 m annually.
-It is interesting to note however, that the east coast low and associated erosion in March 2006 and the erosion from the sub-tropical low in December 2007/January 2008 exceeded this typical seasonal beach width fluctuation across the northern and southern sections of beach, while at Narrowneck, this has not been the case.
-Again, the occurrence of significant beach erosion in early March 2006 had the effect of 're-setting' this dominant seasonal-cyclic trend for a short period, although the trend has again been less apparent throughout the last half of 2007.
-Referring to the best-fit linear trend to these data as shown in the upper panel of Figure 8.8, the underlying trend at this site for the seven and a half year period to January 2008 is estimated to be of the order of - 3.6 m per year (erosion).
+As per the northern and southern sections, the cyclic variation in beach width observed at Narrowneck (middle panel) for the eight year period August 2000 to July 2008 is of the order of \pm 20 m annually.
+It is interesting to note, however, that the east coast low and associated erosion in March 2006 and the erosion from the sub-tropical low in December 2007/January 2008 exceeded this typical seasonal beach width fluctuation across the northern and southern sections of beach (Figures 7.6 and 7.7), while at Narrowneck, this has not been the case.
+The occurrence of these large storm events during the last 1.5 years has dominated the erosion/accretion of the beach, with the underlying seasonal variations in beach width less obvious during this period.
+Referring to the best-fit linear trend to these data as shown in the upper panel of Figure 8.8, the underlying trend at this site for the eight year period to July 2008 is estimated to be of the order of -4.3 m per year (erosion).